amaduswaray/Perfume-APP/Source-Code/README.md

 ## How to run the app
 The project is divided into two parts, backend and frontend.
 The backend is located in the `backend` folder, while the frontend is located in the root folder.

+## .env
+In the src directory, you have to create a .env file which has the API-KEY, as well as the port that the server should run on

 ## Starting up the frontend
 To start up the frontend, first run the following command from the terminal to install the necessary dependencies: